 All employees are expected to adhere to the Locus Robotics Security Policy framework as acknowledged during the new hire onboarding process and during annual security awareness training.
 The Security Policy framework includes procedures that provide guidance on the consistent performance of controls and processes necessary to meet service commitments and system requirements.

-Locus Robotics has the following formalized policies and procedures:
+Locus Robtics has the following written Policies and procedure: